staslebedenko/modern-portability/README.md

 For the start the preferrable way is to use Azue CLI bash console via Azure portal.

+If you work locally use az login --use-device-code

 ```bash
 subscriptionID=$(az account list --query "[?contains(name,'Microsoft')].[id]" -o tsv)
 echo "Test subscription ID is = " $subscriptionID